 When I was growing up in South Carolina, the oldest places ... bought up the old plantations.
 To the extent that they maintained the rice fields and the uplands, these new owners did so for ...

 Largely agricultural, settlers relied heavily on the slave trade to work rice and indigo plantations, and by 1720 slaves made up a majority of South Carolina's population.
-Sen. Tim Scott and South ...
+South Carolina Inmate ...